 - PLEC in some EBS subtypes and EB with muscular dystrophy

 Genetic testing confirms the diagnosis, determines the EB type and subtype, informs care decisions, and supports family planning.
-In partnership with Krystal Biotech, there is currently free genetic testing though Prevention Genetics Lab.
+Most typically, a simple cheek swab is used to collect the DNA.

 Skin Biopsy